Best Big Android Phones Android Central 2020

 Best on a Budget: Samsung Galaxy A50

-The Galaxy A50 isn't quite as big as the Note 10+, nor does it have an S Pen, but it's also just a fraction of the price.
-But for the money, it has an incredibly high quality 6.4-inch display, really good specs and strong battery life — all things you want out of a big phone.
+The Galaxy A50 isn't quite as big as the Galaxy S20 Ultra, nor does it have its high-end specs, but it's also just a fraction of the price.
+But for the money, it has an incredibly high-quality 6.4-inch display, really good specs, and strong battery life — all things you want out of a big phone.
 And it even has a flagship-style triple camera array that holds its own.

 - Flagship-style triple camera